 Approximately half of all goods are not subject to specific legal standards or requirements.
 That means that there are no specific requirements that the goods must meet and be certified as meeting.
 However, manufacturers, distributors and retailers have duties and responsibilities for all products which they market and sell.
 There is a legal obligation on the producers, importers and distributors of all products to ensure the products are safe, under the EU-wide product safety rules.

-In common with the product-specific rules, the general EU safety rules remain as part of Northern Ireland law.
+In common with the product-specific rules, the general EU product safety rules remain as part of Northern Ireland law.
 Almost identical requirements apply in Great Britain, which has retained almost all of the EU rules.
+If there are divergences in the future between the EU derived product safety rules that apply in Northern Ireland, and the equivalent rules in Great Britain, the UK Internal Market Act is designed to ensure that goods meeting the standards in one part of the UK, may be sold and are deemed to meet the standards in any other part of the UK.

 Do the general product safety rules apply when there are specific standards?